milton-mufume/centralization-docker-setup/README.md

     • mysql-opencr: this container makes the DBMS available to opencr<br>

  Alternatively, containers can be created individually using the command below:<br>
- >**docker-compose -f /home/eip/prg/docker/centralization-docker-setup/docker-compose.prod.yml up -d --build container-name**<br>
+ >**docker-compose -f /home/eip/prg/docker/centralization-docker-setup/docker-compose.prod.yml up -d --build CONTAINER-NAME**<br>

- Where **container-name** is the identifier of the container to be created.<br>
+ Where **CONTAINER-NAME** is the identifier of the container to be created.<br>

  The alternative of installing individual containers is indicated in those situations in which it is not intended to install all containers on the central server.<br>

  ### Replacement of the first database on the Central site

- To restore the backup of the headquarters database on the central site, you must first ensure that the mysql-central container is on top and then:
+ To restore the backup of the 'Sede' database on the central site, you must first ensure that the mysql-central container is on top and then:

 1. Upload the database reset file to /home/eip/shared/bkps.
 Note that this is the database dump chosen to initialize the switch database.